 Cancelling from your Switch console

-- Click on your user icon in the upper right corner.
+- Click on your profile icon in the upper right corner.

 - Scroll down to Nintendo Switch Online.

 - Select Turn Off Automatic Renewal.
 To cancel, you'll need to do this up to 48 hours before the end of the trial or current billing period to avoid getting charged for another month or year.
-This goes for both the base subscription and the base subscription + Expansion Pack.
+This goes for both the base subscription and the base subscription plus the Expansion Pack which gives subscribers access to N64 and Sega Genesis games.

 - Select Turn Off to view details about your Nintendo Switch Online subscription.